eea/CLMS_Production_System/01_Documentation/README.md

 * 1. Executive Summary
 * 2. EEAs Credentials
 * 3. Ordering Steps
-  * 3.1.
-Step 1: Get a bearer token
+  * 1. Step 1: Get a bearer token
-  * 3.2.
-Step 2: Order of the packaging into Raster or Vector
+  * 2. Step 2: Order of the packaging into Raster or Vector
-  * 3.3 Step 3: Checking the status of the Order
+  * 3. Step 3: Checking the status of the Order
 * 4. Step 4: Downloading the Product
 * 5. Example Visualization within QGIS of the Raster data and the Vector data

-1. Step 1
-2. Step 2
-3. Step 3
-    1. Step 3.1
-    2. Step 3.2
-    3. Step 3.3

 ### 1 Executive Summary

 This manual is intended to aim as step by step how-to for accessing and using the CLC+ Backbone “get_Product